 San Antonio’s Bicycle Laws Don’t Go Far Enough

 While San Antonio has made major strides towards improving bicycle safety, there’s still a lot of room for improvement.
-The personal injury lawyers at Crosley Law Firm believe the City of San Antonio should introduce:
+The personal injury lawyers at Crosley Law Firm believe the City of San Antonio should consider:

 Side guards on city trucks